Help For Sole Traders and Freelancers

 Help for Employers

-The Government announced the Coronavirus Job Retention Scheme and this will go live on 20 April 2020.
+The Government announced the Coronavirus Job Retention Scheme and this will go live on 20 April 2020 and it will come to an end in October 2020.
+There is a phased withdrawal of funding over the coming months.

 Frequently Asked Questions